Covid-19 coronavirus: It's not just the lockdown, it's autumn

 "What children need right now is to feel comforted and loved.
 To feel like it is all going to be okay.
 That might mean that you need to tear up your perfect timetable and focus on giving them lots of love and attention," Bundy says.

-Dr Nina Hood of Auckland University's Education Hub says routines are important for everyone's wellbeing too, but suggests that structured learning should be done in short bursts with plenty of time in between for exercise and play.
+Auckland University lecturer Dr Nina Hood, who runs The Education Hub, says routines are important for everyone's wellbeing too, but suggests that structured learning should be done in short bursts with plenty of time in between for exercise and play.

 "In any situation where you are learning remotely, it's much harder to maintain your attention and keep focused than when you are in a classroom.
 Partly that is to do with the lack of other people around you to engage with around the material," she says.